• Skip to primary navigation

 Canning lid seals are designed for one-time use only.
 Once the rubber seal has been heated and pressed on a jar, it will not return to its original shape.
 You definitely shouldn't reuse your lids from year to year.
 The hope of saving a few dollars is not worth the chance of having an unsafe product.

-I have a CANNING SUPPLIES GUIDE that is the perfect way to start learning how to economically can your own healthy vegetables, jams, soups, and meats.
+I have a CANNING SUPPLIES GUIDE that is the perfect way to start learning how to economically can your own vegetables, jams, soups, and meats.

 I explain all the essential supplies you will need to begin canning.